 Education on Demand

-You may enroll in an Education on Demand (instant enrollment, self-paced) course for college credit at West Texas A&M University if you have a high school diploma or the equivalent.
+You may enroll in an immediate enrollment, self-paced course for college credit at West Texas A&M University if you have a high school diploma or the equivalent.
 Enrollment in an Education on Demand course does not constitute admission to the University.

 Restrictions for WTAMU Students:

 - A maximum of 18 semester hours of correspondence study may be applied toward a bachelor's degree.

 - Correspondence study hours cannot be applied toward a master's degree.
 However, these hours can be used for leveling.